healexsystems/Healex.HL7-V2-Anonymizer/README.md

 ```

 Ideally, the value corresponds to its semantic - so if you want a date to be replaced, give it a random date like `01.01.2020` as opposed to entering a random value.
+You may also want to pay attention to any character limits for fields and values specified by the HL7 v2 version you are using.
+Depending on the HL7 v2 version, replacements could otherwise render the message invalid according to that version.
+For instance, in version 2.5 the `NK1.2.2` field only allows a maximum of 30 characters.

 Use the "HASH" keyword to generate persistent, pseudonymized IDs.
 This function will always generate the same anonymized ID for a given ID in the HL7 v2 message.
 The hash function is one-way, so there is no way of reversing the pseudonymized ID back to its original ID.